counternote/counternote/spec.md

 ### Start

 A [start][start] is the first [phone][phone] or *linguistic onset* of a [word][word].
 All of these sounds are found in American English, but the letters `c`, `q`, and `x` have been reassigned to tʃ 'ch', kʷ 'qu', and ʃ 'sh'.
-Because the American English 'r' is exceptionally weird, a trilled 'r' is also right.
+Because the American English 'r' is exceptionally weird, a trilled 'r' is also correct.
 Curiously, most languages have a 'ch' kind of sound, but way fewer have its voiced counterpart 'j', so if you have trouble, just say the 'ch' sound while keeping your vocal cords vibrating.
-A ʒ 'zh' consonant can be substituted, but it does mess with the order of articulation.
+A ʒ 'zh' consonant can be substituted.

 The standard starting consonants with their points of articulation going from “high” to “low” (to the “neutral” glottal consonants) are as follows: